exercism/julia/exercises/concept/robot-revolution/.docs/instructions.md

 Next, we need functionality on how to change the direction of motion.
 To do this, we need to rotate the robot to face where it wants to go.

-Implement the `rotaterobot(orientation, θ)` function, which takes the robot's orientation matrix and an angle `θ` to rotate around.
+Implement the `rotaterobot(orientation, θ)` function, which takes the robot's orientation matrix and an angle `θ` to rotate *counterclockwise* around.
 Return the new orientation matrix.

 ```julia-repl